 What Can You Do?

-If you are suffering with poor body image, know that help is available.
+If you are suffering from poor body image, know that help is available.
 That said, I know that accepting the problem and reaching out for help is the hardest part.
 You may find comfort in simply talking to a trusted friend or family member.
-There are also support groups in most
+There are also support groups in most communities.

 If the problems you experience are more serious and have compromised your work and personal life, professional help may be needed.
 Tell your doctor if you have eating disorders or are losing too much weight.
 There are specific protocols for mental and emotional issues such as bulimia treatment.